 Saturn at opposition

-When and where to watch in 2022: Around its August 14 opposition, Saturn is rising in the east at sunset and visible all night.
-Afterward, for the rest of 2022, Saturn will remain visible in the evening sky.
-It’ll finally disappear in the sunset glare around January 2023.
+When and where to watch in 2026: Saturn will be in the evening sky through February 2026.
+It’ll emerge in the morning sky in April.
+It’ll reach opposition on October 4.
+All planets at opposition are always opposite the sun.
+They rise in the east at sunset and are visible all night.
+So after its October 4 opposition, for the rest of 2026, Saturn will remain easily visible in the evening sky.
+It’ll finally disappear in the sunset glare in March 2027.

 Disk size at opposition: Saturn’s disk size is largest around opposition.
-At its largest, Saturn will appear 18.76 arcseconds across.
+That’s important to people looking through telescopes.
+At its largest, Saturn will appear through telescopes as 19.7 arcseconds across.

-Note: Opposition marks the middle of the best time of year to see an outer planet.
-You can’t see Saturn’s rings through binoculars.
-But any small backyard telescope will reveal them.
-And, around its August 2022 opposition, Saturn will appear through binoculars as a bright oval-shaped disk.
+Opposition marks the middle of the best time of the year to see an outer planet.
+You can’t see Saturn’s rings through binoculars, but good binoculars, steadily held or mounted on a tripod, will reveal Saturn as a bright oval-shaped disk.
+Meanwhile, any small backyard telescope will show the rings.

 For precise sun and Saturn rising times at your location: